 Childcare is available on campus through two programs.
-A cooperative program between Southwestern Oregon Community Action and the college provides a pre-kindergarten program in the morning from 8:30 a.m. until noon.
-An afternoon childcare program is available.
-Applications and information about eligibility are available from the Success Center in Dellwood Hall.
-The Center is utilized as a lab school for students pursuing careers in related areas.
+A cooperative program between Southwestern Oregon Community Action and the college provides a pre-kindergarten program in the morning from 8:30 a.m. until 12 noon.
+An afternoon childcare program is also available.
+Applications and information about eligibility are available from the Single Parent/Homemaker Program in Dellwood Hall.
+The Center is also utilized as a lab school for students pursuing careers in related areas.